fhalab/SSMuLA/README.md

 ```
 conda env create -f SSMuLA.yml
 ```
-* Then intall EVmutation from the [develop branch](https://github.com/debbiemarkslab/EVcouplings/archive/develop.zip) after the environment is created
+* Then install EVmutation from the [develop branch](https://github.com/debbiemarkslab/EVcouplings/archive/develop.zip) after the environment is created
 * For the ESM-IF environment
 ```
 conda create -n inverse python=3.9